asthanas/AWS-Scenarios/README.md

 # AWS-Scenarios

-Sure, here are 50 scenario-based questions focused on AWS regions and availability zones, along with detailed answers tailored for someone with seven years of experience:
+50 scenario-based questions focused on AWS regions and availability zones, along with detailed answers tailored for someone with seven years of experience:

 1. **Question**: You need to deploy an application in a region with low latency for users in the Asia Pacific region.
 Which AWS region would you choose and why?